Buying a rural property or farmland in Spain

 Is the vendor the registered owner?

-This may sound as an obvious point but you have to check that the vendor is the registered owner of the property.
-There are several legal ways to check this, such as an ‘Nota Simple’, your attorney will assist with this.
+This may sound like an obvious point, but you must check that the vendor is the registered owner of the property.
+There are several legal ways to check this, such as a ‘Nota Simple’, your attorney will assist with this.
 You can also visit this website, http://registradores.org where you can look up the name of the owner (cost €9 plus €30 for an English translation).
 This paid service can also provide the information: https://land-registry.es/.

 Is the rural property built on land that is legal to build on?